jhoguet/loading-page/README.md

 # loading-page

 Displaying a loading page for your user while your single page app is loading shouldn't be hard... let loading-page do the work.

+See it in action in our [sample](https://cdn.rawgit.com/jhoguet/loading-page/master/dist/sample.html)...

 ### Getting Started